TheSeekerGame/TheSeeker/doc/src/tech/script-ref.md

 </details>

-## Common Parameters
+## Common Parameters (Modifiers)

-These are additional parameters that can be specified regardless of the action:
+These are additional parameters that can be specified regardless of the action.

+Whenever the trigger condition is met, these parameters will be evaluated.
+They can be used to modify how the action should run or if it should run at all.

 <details>
   <summary>